paweljakubas/j-random-matrices/chapters/algebra.md

 ```

 The above is functionality is enough to have a basic control of random generation.
-More information can be found [https://code.jsoftware.com/wiki/Essays/RNG].
+More information can be found here [https://code.jsoftware.com/wiki/Essays/RNG].

 **Summary**: The basic random generation capabilities of J were covered.
-We know how
+We know how to
-(a) to toss with repetition and without repetition,
+(a) toss with repetition and without repetition,
-(b) set arbitrary domain and give weights to elements of domain,
+(b) set arbitrary domain and give weights to elements of the domain,
 (c) pick random samples from normal and uniform distributions,
 (d) get frequency report of the generated samples,
 (e) use substantial number generation to reason about properties of distributions, like mean or variance,
-(f) set random number generator with default or arbitrary seed, and how to reset the state of the generator.
+(f) set random number generator with default or arbitrary seed,
+(g) reset the state of the generator.

 ## Testing matrix properties